East Rockaway, New York

 East Rockaway is a village located within Nassau County, on the South Shore of Long Island, in New York, United States.
 The population was 10,159 at the time of the 2020 census.

-The Incorporated Village of East Rockaway is at the edge of Rockaway Peninsula Proper in the town of Hempstead, adjacent to Hewlett Harbor, Hewlett, Rockville Centre, Lynbrook, and Oceanside.
-It is the final neighborhood before the beginning of Five Towns, although some have come to include wealthier sections of East Rockaway as a part of Five Towns.
-East Rockaway is an inner suburb, only 24 km (15 mi) from downtown Manhattan.
+The Village of East Rockaway is located on the eastern edge of Rockaway Peninsula in the town of Hempstead, adjacent to Hewlett Harbor, Hewlett, Rockville Centre, Lynbrook, and Oceanside.
+It is the final neighborhood before the beginning of Five Towns to the west – although some have come to include wealthier sections of East Rockaway as a part of Five Towns.

+The village is an inner suburb, only 24 km (15 mi) from downtown Manhattan.
 The primary ethnicities are Italian and Irish.
-The Waverly Park neighborhood, near the Hewlett-East Rockaway Jewish Center Hewlett-East Rockaway Jewish Centre | Synagogue | 295 Main Street, East Rockaway, NY, USA and along the border with Hewlett, has a sizable Jewish community.
+The Waverly Park neighborhood, near the Hewlett-East Rockaway Jewish Center and along the border with Hewlett, has a sizable Jewish community.

 History

 Originally named Near Rockaway, the village began as a shipping and trading center for the South Shore of Long Island.
 The village's location was desirable for ships because of its deep channels inland.
 Eventually a grist mill was built on the Mill River by Joseph Haviland through a land grant in 1688.
 The Haviland-Davison Grist Mill, located in Memorial Park, was listed on the National Register of Historic Places in 1998.
 Later, an oven was purchased to make bread for the surrounding population.
 The village prospered in shipping and milling over the years, even after several sales of the land.

 The village's name was changed in 1869 to East Rockaway.

 The village was incorporated in 1900, and Floyd Johnson was its Village President.

 At the time of incorporation the village had a population of 969.